Sharpe family murders: Arrest and conviction

 On 20 May 2004, New Zealand Police requested Victoria Police conduct enquiries into the disappearance of Kemp and Gracie.
 The same day, police from Mornington spoke with Sharpe.
-The family was shocked by Sharpe‘s assertion that Kemp, a devout Catholic, would have an affair, and were skeptical that she had not taken Gracie with her initially, something her closest friends and family all agreed she would never do.
+The family was shocked by Sharpe‘s assertion that Kemp, a devout Catholic, would have an affair, and were sceptical that she had not taken Gracie with her initially, something her closest friends and family all agreed she would never do.
 After receiving e-mails and flowers purported to be from Kemp without any telephone contact, the family suspected that Sharpe was deceiving them.
 Sharpe also used Kemp's phone and ATM card on several occasions throughout the southeastern suburbs of Victoria to create the impression she was alive and well.

 On 10 June, Sharpe was again interviewed by police in Mornington but maintained that Kemp had left voluntarily on 23 March.
 However, investigators were unconvinced by his story and lack of emotion.
 Police kept Sharpe under surveillance and witnessed him retrieving Kemp's phone and ATM cards from a hiding place at a public bathroom in Mornington, as well as dumping potential evidence in a bin in Mount Martha.

 On 22 June 2004, police arrested Sharpe and interviewed him twice: during his first interview, he continued to deny any knowledge of their whereabouts, but during the second, having spoken to his family, he admitted to both murders.

 He told police he killed his wife because she was "controlling and moody" and their marriage was unhappy.
 He also told police he "was thinking of taking care of Gracie by myself and just amongst all this madness ... that's when I lost the plot".
 According to some family members, Sharpe may have killed his wife because she discovered he had abused Gracie, but this has not been substantiated.

 Police undertook an extensive search lasting three weeks of the Mornington landfill site, and eventually recovered both bodies.
 As some time had passed, their remains were scattered across several areas of the refuse station.
 Both were buried in Green Park Cemetery, Dunedin, under Kemp's maiden name, along with mention of her unborn son, Francis.

 Sharpe appeared in the Supreme Court of Victoria where he was arraigned and pleaded guilty to the murders.
 On 5 August 2005, the Court sentenced Sharpe to two consecutive terms of life imprisonment, with a non-parole period of 33 years.
 Sharpe resides in protective custody while incarcerated, due to threats on his life from fellow prisoners.